-The ongoing phase of low interest rates and the increasing burden of negative interest rates on savings deposits has led to a sharp rise in real estate investments as a lower-risk and higher-return investment in recent years.
+The phase of low interest rates and burden of negative interest rates on savings deposits has led to a sharp rise in real estate investments as a lower-risk and higher-return investment in recent years.

 But also families who have held their own real estate assets for generations enjoy a steadily increasing appreciation of their assets, especially in high-yield locations and metropolitan areas.